 Ask-at-runtime Dialog: Introduction

-- Any kind of additional grouping or structure, or any modification to the type of input fields used was impossible
+- Any kind of additional grouping or structure, or any modification in the type of input fields used was impossible.

 - Only the most basic validation was available.